danielespitiacolombia/Adaptive-Drizzle-Blend/README.md

 noise where the signal is weak --- all with smooth, physically consistent transitions.

-This version works with starless images.
+This version works in pixinsight 1.9.3

 ------------------------------------------------------------------------